by Natalie Nera

 Wrapped in her shawl, she shuffled one foot in front of the other, no more strength, stomach strangely adjusted to hunger.
 No pangs, no urges or spasms to demand food that was not there.
 Oksana copied other people who grabbed clumps of frozen snow and put them in their mouths.

-It was not until the afternoon when Pasha appeared next to her again, cheerful as ever.
+It was not until the afternoon that Pasha appeared next to her again, cheerful as ever.
 She could swear he smelled of vodka and rye bread with a slice of pork fat.
 Or perhaps her hungry senses were deceiving her.

 “Nice to see you, my beautiful teacher,” he gushed.

 Oksana was not sure whether she should feel flattered or offended.
-She hated herself for her distrust.
-But she was unable to detect any signs that would help her decide.
+She hated herself for her distrust, but she was unable to detect any signs that would help her decide.
 Pasha’s face looked bleary and smudged – he was more of a notion of a man, a ghostly apparition, whose presence she could not quite believe.

 Reminiscent of little girls, he giggled.
 “I’m who I am.
 I always manage.”